EconomyLens.com

 Since Isak Andic founded Mango, the brand has expanded across the world. ©AFP

 Barcelona (AFP) – Spanish police said Tuesday they have arrested the eldest son of Mango clothing empire founder Isak Andic over his father’s death during a hiking trip in December 2024.
-Jonathan Andic, who was alone with his 71-year-old father when the retail magnate plunged to his death in the Montserrat mountains near Barcelona, was taken into custody, Catalan regional police said, confirming a report in the daily La Vanguardia newspaper.
+Jonathan Andic, who was alone with his 71-year-old billionaire father when the retail magnate plunged to his death in the Montserrat mountains near Barcelona, was taken into custody, Catalan regional police said.
+Police escorted Jonathan, 45, in handcuffs to a court in Martorell near Barcelona for questioning, according to an AFP reporter at the scene.

 Related

-Spanish newspaper El Pais reported at the time that authorities had seized Jonathan Andic’s phone shortly after the death.
+Family tensions emerged as Spanish newspaper El Pais reported that authorities had seized Jonathan Andic’s phone shortly after the death.
 It also cited testimony from Isak Andic’s partner, professional golfer Estefania Knuth, describing the at times tense relations between father and son.
 According to the newspaper, the two had clashed over the younger Andic’s role in the company.
 Isak reportedly handed more operational responsibility to Jonathan in 2014, but then resumed tighter control a year later when Mango experienced business difficulties.
 Knuth was also reportedly involved in a financial dispute with Isak’s three children over the Mango founder’s will.

 © 2024 AFP